wenwenkong/ISLR2_lab_exercise/README.md

 2. `exercise`
 Each chapter from chapters 2 to 13 includes an exercise section, which is grouped into two parts: conceptual exercise and applied exercise.
 Files in this `exercise` folder are my solutions to the applied exercise, with solutions to each chapter saved in separate files.
 All current solutions are provided in R. I hope to provide python solutions as well at a later point.
+    - Note: current files in this fold only include descriptions of the problem sets.
+Solutions will be updated gradually.

 3. `data`
 All data files needed for lab and exercise.
 These data files were downloaded from ISLR2.